 Anyhow, enough about me!
 I'm so excited for what's to come, and I'm excited to see where this journey takes me.
 Thank you for stopping by and being a part of of this journey!

 Hello!
-My name is Sean Tan and I am Michelle's partner (and current husband - to - be! woot!).
+My name is Sean Tan and I am Michelle's partner (and husband!).
 I am Michelle's partner in her photography journey.
 I really like Coffee. and Jazz music.
 And netflix.
 And Ohio State football.
-On the weekdays I work as a Market Researcher.
+On the weekdays I work as a Food Data guru.

 At Sancii, my role is to ensure that every step you take will be a memorable experience with the least amount of stress possible.
 We know that weddings are stressful, there are enough things that you need to worry about, and photography should not be one of them!